Ex-South Africa captain Smith cleared of racism

 They added that Smith's appointment of Boucher rather than Enoch Nkwe as South Africa head coach in 2019 did not constitute unfair racial discrimination.

-The SJN had been looking into alleged discrimination and racism within the national team and the CSA since the re-admission of post-apartheid South Africa to international cricket in 1991.
+The SJN had been looking into alleged discrimination and racism within the national team and the CSA since the readmission of post-apartheid South Africa to international cricket in 1991.

 Former wicketkeeper Boucher, who played 147 Tests, 295 one-day internationals and 25 Twenty20 internationals between 1997 and 2012, has been charged with gross misconduct over allegations of racism.